NationalAssociationOfRealtors/reso-api-server/README.md

 cp ../node_modules/reso-api-server/samples/reso_1_2.js .
 ```

-+ Create a configurarion file or use the sample file supplied by the distribution:
++ Create a configuration file or use the sample file supplied by the distribution:

 ```
 cd ..